-A large number of languages are supported by HackerRank, including C, C++, Python, C#, Java, VB.Net.
+HackerRank supports a large number of languages, including C, C++, Python, C#, Java, VB.Net.
 HackerRank also supports functional programming languages like Haskell, Lisp and Scala.
-In some of the problems, you will only be allowed to use functional programming languages as part of the challenge.
+As part of the challenge, some problems only allow you to use these functional languages.

 The site hosts frequent competitions where programmers from all around the world go head-to-head.
 The winner (determined by the highest score) can win some great prizes.
-Competitions range from Weekly Challenges, where a new problem is given every single day, to Ad Infinitum math challenges, where a good knowledge of mathematics is required.
+You can participate in many different types of competitions.
+These range from Weekly Challenges, where you solve a new problem every day, to Ad Infinitum math challenges, where you need a good understanding of math to overcome the challenges.

 Solving problems rewards you with “Hackos”, depending on the difficulty of the problem solved.
-You can use Hackos to “buy” test cases used when a piece of code has been submitted for testing (except for competitions, where test cases can only be bought after the competition ends).
+You can use Hackos to “buy” test cases used when you submit a piece of code for testing.
+This applies to all problems except in competitions, where you can buy them after the competition has ended.
 Buying a test case gives you access to the input and the expected output.
 For us perfectionists out there, it gives us valuable information in debugging our code if a specific test case fails.
 We see what the input is and what the expected output should be.

 Every user has their own public profile, which keeps track of their competition score over time and provides other statistics.
 You can input any personal information you which, such as your country of residence so that its flag displays on the leaderboard for competitions.
 The profiles are extremely simple, but I do like them because of that.

 I really like HackerRank because it does focus on efficiency in code.
 For some problems, a simple brute-force solution won’t fly.
-It may pass the first few test cases, but will fail the later ones, which are meant to test the code at boundary conditions.
+It may pass the first few test cases, but will fail the later ones.
+HackerRank tests your code at boundary conditions using these tests.
 What this does is improve your skill as a programmer.
 It makes you think more carefully about algorithm efficiency.
 In turn, you are able to write faster-running programs that are more elegant.
 As far as my own personal experience goes, I did learn two important things about algorithm efficiency, which I will outline in later posts:

 - Dictionaries are a lot faster than standard arrays when you need to check if values exist.
 For the longest time, I would try and run my code using a regular array.
 However, when the number of elements in that array get very large, even a binary search algorithm on an already-sorted array can take a long time.
 My code failed using the binary search, but executed in less than one second when using dictionaries.